This article may contain compensated links. Please read disclaimer for more info.

 - Regions covered: Normandy and Nouvelle Aquitaine

 - Best for: architecture, sightseeing, nature, and landscapes

-The next stop is the WOII beaches of D-day, such as Utah Beach and Omaha Beach.
+The next stop is the WW2 beaches of D-day, such as Utah Beach and Omaha Beach.
 Visiting this place will leave an everlasting impression.
-The last stop in the northern part is Mont-Saint-Michel, the medieval abbey that speaks to anyone’s imagination.
-It is built on a rock in the sea, and can only be reached by a bridge during high tide.
+The last stop in Normandy is Mont-Saint-Michel, the medieval abbey that speaks to anyone’s imagination.
+It is built on a rock in the sea and can only be reached by a bridge during high tide.